 1. Curriculum model: the reference framework for the structure of the study programmes.

 2. Lecturer-education-time model: indicative calculation of hours per subject or teaching activity to make more transparent the time commitment required of teachers for their teaching activities, and also to make clearer the scope of the teaching activities in the different institutes.

 3. Task assignment model in the field of education research and management and operations: model for distributing the available hours of the academic staff, where the interwovenness of teaching and research is clearly defined.
 The model establishes that academic staff on the one hand can also conduct research alongside their teaching, and on the other hand researchers (by which we mean recipients of research grants) can also teach alongside their research activities.

 The Programme Standards project follows on from the policy themes previously implemented to improve the faculty organisation (the ‘It takes two to tango’ and matrix discussions).
 The FAQ section gives you more information about the background to this project.

-In the spring of 2020, the proposal, including the advice of the sounding board group was discussed in various faculty bodies.
+In the spring of 2020, the Programme Standards proposal, including the recommendations of the sounding board group, was discussed in various faculty bodies.

-The Teaching Advice and Quality Assurance (O&K) team analysed these reports and in mid-August the programme boards received the team’s feedback.
+The Education Advice and Quality Assurance (O&K) team analysed these reports and provided the programme boards with feedback in mid-August 2020.

-Small-scale programme changes arising from the action plans can be implemented with effect from the 2021-2022 academic year.
-Large-scale programme changes will first be apparent in the curricula in the 2022-2023 academic year.
+Small programme changes arising from the plan of action can be implemented in the 2021-2022 academic year.
+More substantial curriculum changes will be implemented starting from the 2022-2023 academic year.